Chase Total Checking®

 Chase Total Checking has a few notable features worth calling out early on:

 - Above-average account opening bonus.
-Chase Total Checking comes with a $200 account opening bonus that’s very easy to earn.
-You just need to enroll by the promotion end date and set up direct deposit within 90 days.
+Chase Total Checking comes with a $300 account opening bonus that’s very easy to earn.
+You just need to enroll by the promotion end date and set up direct deposits totaling $500 or more within 90 days.